kiante-fernandez/webgazer-qualtrics/README.md

 # WebGazer for Qualtrics

+> **Note:** This branch uses the legacy WebGazer.js library.
+For the latest version using WebEyeTrack with improved accuracy and features, please use the **[webeyetrack-qualtrics](https://github.com/kiante-fernandez/webgazer-qualtrics/tree/webeyetrack-qualtrics)** branch.

 Add webcam-based eye tracking calibration to your Qualtrics surveys using [jsPsych](https://www.jspsych.org/) and [WebGazer.js](https://webgazer.cs.brown.edu/).

 **Live Demo:** [https://kiante-fernandez.github.io/webgazer-qualtrics/](https://kiante-fernandez.github.io/webgazer-qualtrics/)